 - Not be discriminated against for raising health and safety issues;

-- To issue a Provisional Improvement Notice (refer to section 4.14) or direct a person to cease unsafe work, the HSR must attend approved training.
+- To issue a Provisional Improvement Notice (refer to section 4.8) or direct a person to cease unsafe work, the HSR must attend approved training;

-- It is recommended that all HSRs undertake a Workplace Health and Safety Queensland approved training course to qualify them to exercise full powers of the role.
+- It is mandatory that all HSRs undertake a Workplace Health and Safety Queensland approved training course to qualify them to exercise full powers of the role;

 - HSRs are entitled to an allowance on evidence of completion of the five-day HSR training course.